5 min read

 - Reporting the breach to law enforcement or regulatory authorities.

-You may also inform patients of any preventive measures, such as security updates or system patches, that are being implemented.
+Organizations might also want to inform patients of any preventive measures, such as security updates or system patches, that are being implemented.

 Related: Developing a HIPAA compliant incident response plan for data breaches